 Fetal membranes are likely to rupture as they become weak and brittle.
 This attenuation is a normal process that usually occurs when the body prepares for labor.
 But, this can be a problem when it happens before the time (before 37 weeks).
 The natural weakness of the fetal membrane is thought to be due to one or a combination of the following.
 On premature rupture of membranes, this process is activated too early:

-• Cell death: when cells undergo programmed cell death, they release detected chemical markers in higher concentrations in the case of PPROM.
+- Cell death: when cells undergo programmed cell death, they release detected chemical markers in higher concentrations in the case of PPROM.

-• Collagen details: Collagen is broken down by an enzyme called metalloproteinase matrix (MMPs), which is found at higher levels in the amniotic fluid of PPROM, these MMPs break down collagen holding strength, so the production of Prostaglandins will be synthesized in high. amount to encourage uterine contractions and cervical ripening.
-The metalloproteinase matrix is inhibited by metalloproteinase matrix tissue inhibitors (TIMPs) found at lower levels in the amniotic fluid PPROM.
+- Bad collagen assembly: Collagen is a molecule that gives the membrane to the fetus its strength.
+In the case of PPROM, the binding protein and cross-link collagen to increase its tensile strength are altered.
+Collagen details: Collagen is broken down by an enzyme called metalloproteinase matrix (MMPs), which is found at higher levels in the amniotic fluid of PPROM, these MMPs break down collagen holding strength, so the production of Prostaglandins will be synthesized in high. amount to encourage uterine contractions and cervical ripening.
+The metalloproteinase matrix is ââinhibited by metalloproteinase matrix tissue inhibitors (TIMPs) found at lower levels in the amniotic fluid PPROM.

 Infection